plone/guillotina/docs/source/index.md

     uvicorn.run(app, host="localhost", port=8080)
 ```

-## Training / Tutorial

-Learn how to use Guillotina by following the [training](./training/index.html "Link to Guillotina trining docs").

 ## REST API

 After you're up and running, primarily, Guillotina provides a REST API to work with